terichadbourne/offline-first-project-manager/readme.md

 - Navigate back to the main project file using `cd ..`.
 - Type `npm start` and wait until you see the message `server is listening on 8000`
 - To load the app, open a modern Chrome or Firefox browser (to ensure you receive all the benefits of Service Worker) and navigate to: http://localhost:8000/
+- To stop the server when you're done (or for testing purposes as described below, use Control-C.

 ### IMPORTANT SECURITY NOTE:
 Although your `credentials.js` file won't be tracked by Git or uploaded to GitHub, it is among the files that will be served up when you launch the app.
 This means that a user could therefore inspect your code and view the contents of the file, gaining access to your remote database. **This setup is not suitable for production.**